 Designing journeys through territory

-In some of the destinatinations where we operate, factors as altitude, ecosystems, isolation, infrastructure are not just environmental conditions.
+In some of the destinations where we operate, factors as altitude, ecosystems, isolation, infrastructure are not just environmental conditions.
 They shape how people live, how communities organize, and how culture evolves over time.
 And it’s in this contexts where travel happens.
 And it changes how we approach design.

 Popular routes often concentrate pressure: Too many people, too little time, limited capacity.